byu-cpe/Maeser/sphinx-docs/development-setup/dev-troubleshooting.md

 ## Getting Help

 - **GitHub Issues:** Check for existing issues or open a new one: https://github.com/byu-cpe/Maeser/issues
-- **Discussion Forum:** Join the Maeser Slack or mailing list (link TBD).
-- **Community Contributions:** Submit documentation fixes or feature requests via PRs.
+- **Community Contributions:** Submit documentation fixes or feature requests via a Pull Request.

----

-Any other issues?
-Feel free to reach out in the project’s GitHub discussions or create a new issue!